 An initial diagnosis of eczema on a baby can feel overwhelming at first, I know I felt frustration, denial, and also a little relief to have a reason for why her skin had been so bothered.
 First, I had to take in all the new information and come up with a plan, how can I control this and reduce her flare-ups.
 A flare-up is when an irritation to the skin is caused resulting in a break-out or rash.
 My goal was to minimize this, and I will share with you how I did.

-1. Change your laundry detergent.
-Use only Free & Clear.
-If your laundry has a scent after it is washed, that means it still has something inside it that may irritate the skin.
+Use laundry detergent like free & clear that is made for babies with sensitive skin and free of harsh chemicals.
+If your laundry has a scent after it is washed, that means it may still have something inside it that may irritate the skin.

-2. Change the bath products.
-All of the body wash, shampoo, soaps...should all be eczema approved (I talk about the SOA in 3.)
-Baths should be every other day, 15 minutes only, start by not using any bubble bath or soaps, and the water should be gently warm, not too hot.
+Change the bath products.
+All of the body wash, shampoo, soaps...should all be eczema approved (I talk about the SOA below) Baths should be every other day, 15 minutes only, start by not using any bubble bath or soaps, and the water should be gently warm, not too hot.
 When bath time is over, do not rub the skin, blot it dry and apply a skin friendly moisturizer while the skin is still freshly hydrated from the bath.
 When it comes to moisturizer and other products, there will not be one fit for all, each baby's skin will react differently to products and there will be a trial and error phase.
-My daughter's eczema was mainly, it was mainly in the creases of her arms and legs and along her back and neck.
-What worked for us was trying a few different products and changing it every few days.
+My daughter's eczema was mainly in the creases of her arms and legs and along her back and neck.
+What worked for us was trying a few different products and changing it every few days until we found what was right.
 Our favorites were CeraVe Soothing Eczema Creamy Oil for the all over moisture and Aquaphor Healing Ointment on areas where there were abrasions in the skin (minor scratches).

 I had almost nothing that would work on my daughter's new skin condition.
 Not one pajama, not one outfit.
 Her doctor had pointed out that one side of her stomach was much redder then the other side and showed me it was right where the tag was.
 I went straight home and started cutting all the tags out and washing all the clothing with the new detergent.
 I don't think anyone realizes how many tags there are in baby clothing and how bulky and uncomfortable they can be until they have to spend hours cutting them out.
 I honestly don't understand why they would put those inside baby clothing.
 The doctor had also pointed out the embellishments on clothing, anything with sparkles, even some stitches are just rough and irritating to the skin.
 I did the obvious and bought organic cotton.
 It did not work for us.
 You also have to be careful about reading the labels.